manishmz/React-Interview-Preparations/Questions.md

 export default stylesWrapper(ButtonOne);
 ```
 ### What is Redux
 Redux is a library which used to manage state in application, i.e sharing data over all components very easily.
+Redux uses flux architechture design pattern
 ##### Without using hooks
 `reducer.js`
 ```